-- Under a third of pupils are from the catchment area and even for some of these the journey to and from school is not easily walkable.
-Other pupils have significant distances to travel. - Travelling by car to school (42%) is the most popular method of transport followed by the bus (36%).
-We are very aware of the need to manage traffic at key times in the day. - In the afternoon, there is a significant decrease in the number of car journeys and an increase in the number of pupils walking or using the bus.
+- Less than a third of pupils are from the catchment area and even for some of these the journey to and from school is not easily walkable.
+Other pupils have significant distances to travel.
+Some students travel from rural locations up to 1 hour away from school. - Bus travel has just overtaken car travel in 2021 we intend to capitalize on this. - In the afternoon, there is a significant decrease in the number of car journeys and an increase in the number of pupils walking or using the bus.
 This is likely to be due to parents dropping pupils off at school on their journey to work. - We need to continue to target younger pupils and their parents in encouraging alternative forms of transport to travel to and from school. - All pupils living less than 3km should be encouraged to walk or cycle to and from school.
 The pedestrian crossing outside the school allows for a safer journey.